Simply enter your details in the enquiry form to start personalising your experience or if you have any questions about booking this tour.

-Have it all with Palccoyo Rainbow Mountain, the perfect alternative hike that lets you marvel at the stunning Rainbow Mountains of Peru while avoiding the crowds.
+Have it all with our Palccoyo Mountain one day tour!
+It’s the perfect alternative hike that lets you marvel at the stunning Palccoyo Rainbow Mountain while avoiding the crowds.

-Peru’s Rainbow Mountain has exploded in popularity in recent years.
-Incredibly, Rainbow Mountain is now the second-most visited tourist destination in Cusco, after Machu Picchu.
+Peru’s Rainbow Mountain (also known as Vinicunca) has exploded in popularity in recent years.
+Incredibly, Rainbow Mountain Cusco is now the second-most visited tourist destination in Cusco, after Machu Picchu.
 All this in just a few short years!

-But you can still see the incredible Red Valley of Peru and its rainbow mountains, without the hordes of tourists.
+But you can still see the incredible Red Valley of Peru and its colorful mountains, without the hordes of tourists!

-Our Palccoyo Rainbow Mountain hike is a great alternative rainbow mountain hike.
-Palccoyo offers a gentler trail with less elevation gain, so it’s a great option for someone looking for a more casual day hike in Cusco.
-The Palccoyo hike also has some added highlights that the classic Rainbow Mountain hike does not, like the village of Checacupe for a taste of high Andean culture, and the chance to explore the fascinating Palccoyo Rock Forest.
+The Palccoyo hike also has some added highlights that the classic Rainbow Mountain hike does not, like a stop to visit the village of Checacupe for a taste of high Andean culture, and the chance to explore the fascinating Palccoyo Rock Forest.

-Send us enquiry to book your trek, or click through the navigation bar above to read about the trip Details, the detailed Itinerary, or to check out some more Photos of this incredible trip.
+Send us an enquiry to book your trek, or click through the navigation bar above to read about the trip Details, the detailed Itinerary, FAQs about this hike, or to check out some more Photos of this incredible trip.

-Not convinced by this alternative Rainbow Mountain option?
-We also offer our own version of the classic Vinicunca hike, which keeps you out of sync with the vast majority of fellow hikers:
+Not convinced by this alternative Rainbow Mountain tour?
+We also offer our own versions of the classic Vinicunca Rainbow Mountain hike, which keep you out of sync with the vast majority of fellow hikers:

 After nearly 2 ½ hours on the road to the alternative rainbow mountain, we reach the small town of Combapata.
-From here we take a detour onto a dirt road, where we will travel a further 29 km (approx. 1.25 hrs) until we reach Huallatacunca (4770m / 14,665 ft), the trailhead for Palccoyo.
+From here we take a detour onto a dirt road, where we will travel a further 41 km (approx. 1 hour) until we reach the trailhead for our 1 day trek to Palccoyo (4900m / 16,076 ft).

-At this point, we begin our gentle ascent towards the first Palccoyo Rainbow Mountain lookout point (4860m / 15,945 ft).
-After about 15 or 20 minutes, we’ll have our first glimpse of the incredible Red Valley Peru, and several smaller colored mountains.
-The Red Valley and Rainbow Mountain Peru area is a stunning feature of the Peruvian Andes.
+At this point, we begin our gentle ascent towards the first lookout point.
+After about 15 or 20 minutes, we’ll have our first glimpse of Peru’s incredible Red Valley, and several smaller colored mountains.
+The Red Valley area is a stunning feature of the Peruvian Andes.
 Rich in mineral deposits, these mountains are simply a wonder to behold.